znxftw/dota2-draft/README.md

 install.packages('caTools')
 install.packages('h2o')
 ```
-- Execute the above lines with Shift + Enter
+- Execute the above lines with Ctrl + Enter
 - Recomment them after they have been installed
-- Run each section one by one afterwards with Shift + Enter
+- Run each section one by one afterwards with Ctrl + Enter

 ## 3. Results